rsonger/software-engineering-lab/_posts/2025-04-01-getting-started.md

 > Microsoft Visual C++ 14.0 is required.
 Get it with "Build Tools for Visual Studio": https://visualstudio.microsoft.com/downloads/

-If that happens, open the [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/) page and search "All Downloads" for "Build Tools for Visual Studio 2022".
+If that happens, open the [Visual Studio Downloads](https://visualstudio.microsoft.com/downloads/) page use the search box to find "Build Tools for Visual Studio 2022".
 Click the "Download" button and run the installer to get the necessary Microsoft Visual C++ tools.

 When the installation completes, try installing PyOpenGL and PyOpenGL-accelerate again to confirm that the problem is resolved.